cooperative-computing-lab/cctools/doc/man/md/work_queue_worker.md

 - **--disk mb** Manually set the amount of disk space (in MB) reported by this worker.
 - **--wall-time s** Set the maximum number of seconds the worker may be active.
 - **--feature feature** Specifies a user-defined feature the worker provides (option can be repeated).
-- **--docker image**  Enable the worker to run each task with a container based on this image.
-- **--docker-preserve image**  Enable the worker to run all tasks with a shared container based on this image.
-- **--docker-tar tarball**  Load docker image from this tarball.
 - **--volatility chance** Set the percent chance per minute that the worker will shut down (simulates worker failures, for testing only).